omropfryslan/videojs-ga-videocloud/README.md

 ## Options

-You can provide options to the plugin either by passing them in the javascript or in the html.
+Provide options to the plugin in the player configuraiton using `ga` as the name.

 ```json
 {